levigutt/mouse-chording/readme.md

 ### Linux (X11)

-1. install `evtest`
+1. install `xinput` and `evtest`
 2. run `evtest` and make note of your usb mouse, something like `/dev/input/event3`
-3. make sure `mouse-chording.pl` is executable with `chmod +x mouse-choring.pl`
-4. run `evtest --grab /dev/input/event3 | ./mouse-chording.pl`

-If the mouse movements are noticibly slow, the C version might be a better
-option:

-1. install `evtest`
-2. run `evtest` and make note of your usb mouse, something like `/dev/input/event3`
+3. run `xinput -list` and make note of the device id
-3. install the X11 development library for your distribution
-4. install `gcc` or another C compiler
-5. compile with this command `gcc mouse-chording.c -o mouse-chording.exe -lX11`
+4. run `xinput set-button-map {id} 0 0 0 0 0 0 0 0 0 0` (10 zeroes)
-6. run `evtest --grab /dev/input/event3 | ./mouse-chording.exe`
+5. run `evtest /dev/input/event3 | ./mouse-chording.pl`

-## known issues
+## Known issues

 To get a reliable Cut, `Left+Middle` is implemented as `Ctrl+C Ctrl+X`.
-This is because when doing `Ctrl+X` on text that cannot be cut, like the text on a website, the text will not be copied.
+This is because when doing `Ctrl+X` on text that cannot be cut, like the text on a website or in a PDF, the text will not be copied.
+So we copy first to make sure we get something.

-To preserve the normal function of the mouse buttons - when pressed individually - the code has to issue click commands when a mouse button is released (if no chord was executed).
+To preserve the normal function of the mouse buttons - when pressed individually - the code has to issue click events when a mouse button is released (if no chord was executed).
 This causes things like the context menu from appearing on release rather than on press.

-Applications that allow you to select text using middle or right mouse buttons will not work for the same reason.
-There is no "hold and drag" using any other mouse button than the left button.
+Hold and drag with Middle or Right button will not work for the same reason.

+### Windows issues

+Some windows applications will not allow shortcuts using modifier keys to work while a mouse button is pressed.
+In these applications, mouse chording simply won't work.
+It seems to only be a problem in older applications (like Putty).

+Running AutoHotkey without admin rights will cause it not to work when interacting with application that run with admin rights.
+So just make sure you run it as admin if you experience issues.

 ### MacOS issues

-Mouse events are issues very differently for the touchpad and a usb mouse. using the touchpad and usb mouse interchangably can therefore cause the application to enter an undefiend state and become unresponsive.
+The touchpad issues mouse events very differently from a USB mouse.
+Using the touchpad can therefore cause the app to enter an undefined state and fail to run chords or run them incorrectly.

-This can be fixed easily by disabling the mouse chords when not using a usb mouse.

-Since Mac has a different Window Switcher, which switches between applications and windows separately (Alt+Tab = Switch app, Alt+NonUSBackslash = Switch window for current app) - this version has a separate set up for window switching on `Right + Scroll`
+Avoid this problem by disabling mouse chording when swithing to the touchpad.

+MacOS has a different window switcher than Windows and Linux, `Alt+Tab` will switch between applications instead of windows.
+And `Alt+NonUSBackslash` (the key above Tab) will switch between windows for the current application.
+To accound for this, the Mac version will switchi apps with `Middle+Scroll` and between windows with `Right+Scroll`.

 ### Linux issues

-This works by interrupting all events for the mouse, including movements.
-The movements therefore must be reissued, which causes mouse accelleration and other mouse settings in your desktop environment not to work.

-This may also cause the mouse movements to feel slow, especially on computers with limited resources. to overcome this, I've made a version in C, which runs faster, but you'll have to compile it yourself.

-### Windows issues

-Chords involving modifier keys does not work in some windows applications, typically older style applications.
-The cause is unknown, but it does not seem to be a problem in more modern applications.
-One example of this is Putty.

-Running without admin rights will cause it not to work when interacting with an application that does run with admin rights.
+The `xinput` remapping will cause the buttons for the usb mouse to not work unless the script is running. re-enable the mouse buttons with this command:
+`xinput set-button-map {id} 1 2 3 4 5 6 7 8 9 10`

+Since the solution depends on a specific device, it will crash and require a restart if the device is unplugged.

 ## what computer mouse to use?